Call for the Best Deals : 0800 098 8877

 Make a Borax and Sugar Bait

 Use a 1:3 ratio of borax to sugar.
-Mix 1 tsp borax with 3 tsp icing sugar, then add a few drops of water or honey to form a paste.
-(A larger batch might be ½ cup water + ½ cup sugar + 1½ tsp borax.)
+Mix 1 tsp borax with 3 tsp icing sugar.
+Add a few drops of water or honey to form a paste.
+A larger batch uses 120 ml water, 120 ml sugar, and 1.5 tsp borax.

-Place small amounts on bottle caps or shallow lids along ant trails and near nest entrances.
-The sugar lures workers; they ingest some and carry the rest back for the queen and brood.
+Place small amounts on bottle caps or shallow lids along ant trails.
+Position them near nest entrances too.
+The sugar lures workers in.
+They ingest some and carry the rest back for the queen and brood.

 Use Baking Soda and Sugar

 As a gentler option, mix equal parts baking soda and icing sugar.
-The sugar attracts; the baking soda disrupts digestion.
-It’s slower than borax but safer around households.
+The sugar attracts foragers while the baking soda disrupts their digestion.
+This method is slower than borax but safer around households.

-Offer in shallow lids along trails and refresh every few days or after rain.
+Offer the mix in shallow lids along trails.
+Refresh every few days or after rain.

 Place the Bait Strategically

-Location is everything.
-After observing ant movements for 24 hours, position baits on the busiest routes, by nest entrances, and in cracks/crevices.
-Do not combine baits with sprays or dusts—repellency will stop ants from taking the bait.
+Do not combine baits with sprays or dusts.
+Repellent chemicals will stop ants from taking the bait.

 Eliminate and Deter Ants Naturally

-Natural methods work by disrupting communication (pheromone trails) and making your garden less attractive to scouts.
+Natural methods work by disrupting pheromone communication.
+They also make your garden less attractive to scouting workers.

 Use a Vinegar Solution

-Mix equal parts white vinegar and water in a spray bottle, then treat trails, entry points, and around nests.
-The acetic acid helps neutralise the scent marks ants use for navigation.
+Mix equal parts white vinegar and water in a spray bottle.
+Treat trails, entry points, and the area around nests.
+The acetic acid neutralises the scent trails ants follow.
 Reapply after rain.
+Vinegar is also useful as one of several homemade weed killers for paths and patios.

 Clean with Soapy Water

 Combine 2 tbsp washing-up liquid with 1 litre of water.
-This kills on contact and wipes away scent trails.
-The surfactants compromise the waxy cuticle, leading to dehydration.
+This kills ants on contact and wipes away scent trails.
+The surfactants compromise the waxy cuticle, causing dehydration.

 Use Natural Repellents

-Sprinkle cinnamon, citrus peel, or coffee grounds near nests and along likely approaches—these strong aromas can mask pheromones and nudge ants elsewhere.
+Sprinkle cinnamon, citrus peel, or coffee grounds for plants near nests and along likely approaches.
+These strong aromas mask pheromones and nudge ants elsewhere.
 Cayenne pepper lines may also deter crossings.
-Results vary, so pair with baits for best effect.
+Pair repellents with baits for best effect.

 Advanced Natural Methods